 To be continued…

 Part 2 of this conversation will be released in the coming weeks.
 Subscribe to our newsletter below and Runway Kit Instagram for the latest news and updates.

-Runway Kit offers fashion designers and entrepreneurs the option to design, sample and manufacture in smaller, flexible quantities – all at start-up friendly, transparent costs.
+Runway Kit offers fashion designers and entrepreneurs the option to design, sample and manufacture in smaller, flexible quantities – all at some of the world’s most renowned sustainable factories.